Raudcu/pyrodash/README.md

 # pyrodash

-An interactive web app for drawing the pyrochlore lattice and configurations of the Spin Ice model.
+An interactive web app for drawing a unit cell of the pyrochlore lattice and configurations of the Spin Ice model.

-It's deployed on Azure: <https://pyrodash.azurewebsites.net/>
+It was developed using Python and Dash, containerized with Docker and deployed on Azure.

+Website: <https://pyrodash.azurewebsites.net/> (because it's deployed with a free plan, it may take some time to load after a period of inactivity).